Yossi Maaravi: Research

 Dr. Maaravi engaged in research in the areas of decision-making, negotiation, creativity, and innovation.
 Specifically, Dr. Maaravi focuses on the feasibility of offering second in a negotiation, the effect of different traits on the negotiation process, the impact of the first offer on various factors in bargaining, and on innovative methodologies for studying entrepreneurship and research.
-His papers were published, among others, in the Journal of Personality and Social Psychology and the Judgment and Decision Making journal.
+His papers were published, among others, in Public Health, Journal of Personality and Social Psychology, Review of Managerial Science, Personality and Individual Differences, and Judgment and Decision Making.